A Granada Red

 stubby wings.
 No other motorcycles have such an affecting view.

-Below: Here is “Scarlett” posing in front of Frank Lloyd Wright's First Unitarian Society Meeting House in Madison, Wisconsin — a National Historic Landmark.
+Below: Here is “Scarlett” posed in front of Frank Lloyd Wright's First Unitarian Society Meeting House in Madison, Wisconsin — a National Historic Landmark.

 Below: “Scarlett” showed up at Iron Horse Motorcycles, Tucson AZ, during a 2010 open house.
 John Cartright, owner, smiles behind the old and the new.